zuberman/mini-weatherapp/README.md

 - [ ] Display photographer credits in bottom right hand corner with link to their portfolio on Unsplash

 - [ ] Display white border around thumbnail of image currently displayed as main image using `active` class

+You may need to use data attributes as part of the exercise.
+You can see more info about them at [https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).